 The prices for these manufactured studio desks were all under $200.
 Many were under $100.

 For those low prices, it is not worth the effort to make a recording desk from scratch unless you have very specific customized needs.
+It’s totally doable to find a great desk with enough room for ample workspace at a reasonable price.

 Be careful if you plan to use a desk in a sound booth for voice-over recording because if the studio desk surfaces are too reflective, this can distort your sound in ways you may not like.
 You may have to cover the desktop surface with something like thick padding, carpet tiles, or other sound-deadening materials if you want to put your microphone on it to make a nice sounding voice-over recording.